Best Handyman Software for 2026 (Solo Operators to Small Crews)

 Answer these three questions:

-3. Do you spend money on leads (Angi, Google Ads, etc.)?
+- Do you spend money on leads (Angi, Google Ads, etc.)?
 No → Jobber or Housecall Pro.
-Yes → Workiz’s call tracking pays back its premium cost.
+Yes → Workiz’s call tracking earns back its premium cost.

-Every tool in this list has a free trial.
-Run your actual workflow — create a real estimate, attach a photo, send it, convert to invoice — during the trial.
-If it takes more than three minutes, the tool is wrong for handyman work.
+Every tool here has a free trial.
+Run your actual workflow.
+Create a real estimate, attach a photo, send it, convert to invoice.
+If it takes more than three minutes, the tool isn’t right for you.